5

 What are some features of Canary's asset model hierarchy?

 Tags can be grouped into asset types, complete with multiple levels of parent/child hierarchy.
 Tags may live in multiple asset models, as well as multiple asset types.
 For instance tags may be grouped and organized as a 'Crusher' asset type, as well as live in a more specific asset type such as 'Primary Crusher', 'Secondary Crusher', or 'Tertiary Crusher'.
 This allows the user to monitor condition of all crushers, as well as specific crusher types, without having to create multiple models.
-Additionally, you may reference other previously created Virtual Views and Asset Models when building new views and new asset models.
+Additionally, you may reference other previously created Virtual Views when building new views.

-Yes, the Calculation Server allows you to define calculations based on tags or asset types.
-If defined on asset type, the new calculation can then be applied to all asset type instances.
-The benefit is that you develop a single calculation and then deploy it to all current, and future, instances of the asset type.
-These calculations then become part of the asset model and can be further used for additional calculation development.
+Yes.
+The Calculation service allows the user to define calculations based on tags or asset types.
+If asset-based, the new calculation can then be applied to all asset instances of the given type.
+Therein, the user can develop a single calculation then deploy it to all current and future instances of the asset type.
+These calculations then become a part of the asset model and can be further used for additional calculation development.

-Canary Calculation Server can be used for a variety of calculations, including OEE, asset condition monitoring, asset health assessments, and alarming.
+Canary's Calculation service can be used for a variety of calculations, including OEE, asset condition monitoring, asset health assessments, and alarming.

 Can event monitoring be built into the system?

 Yes.
-A trigger tag or trigger calculation would need to be defined that determines whether the asset is in a true or false state for the desired process.
-These rules can be based on asset type and then deployed to all asset type instances.
+A trigger tag or trigger calculation would need to be defined that determines whether the asset is in a True or False state for the desired process.
+These rules can be based on asset type and then deployed to all asset instances of the given type.
 When the rule or rules are violated, the event tracking begins.
 When the event is over, predefined analytics are calculated around the event duration.
 The tags that are analyzed do not have to be part of the event definition, nor do they have to be included in the asset.

 What type of notification is available for events?

-Events can be configured to notify individuals or groups via an email.
-This feature also is capable of linking to an SMS gateway for text notifications.
+Events can be configured to notify individuals or groups via email when the system is configured to connect to an SMTP server.

 Do Canary Events provide for acknowledgement or escalation?